aksnzhy/xlearn/doc/command_line.md

     ./xlearn_train ./small_train.txt -s 2 -v ./small_test.txt -m ./model.out

+#### Predict

+Now you can perform prediction on the trainned model.
+For example:

+    ./xlearn_predict ./small_test.txt ./small_train.txt.model

 #### Set log

 You can specify the path of your log path by using `-l` option.
 On default, xlearn will save the log information in `/tmp/`